Overview

 Optional marketplace ID (UUID format)

-Using with AI Frameworks
+Using with AI frameworks

 You can integrate the Chift MCP server with popular AI frameworks to build intelligent applications that interact with Chift’s Unified API.